-9.2.29 The operational objective of the rescue and firefighting service shall be to achieve a response time not exceeding:

-- A. Three minutes for a RWY length 3500 m and above to any point of each operational runway, in optimum visibility and surface conditions. - B. Two minutes for a RWY length below 3500 m to any point of each operational runway, in optimum visibility and surface conditions.
+- 9.2.27 The operational objective of the rescue and firefighting service shall be to achieve a response time not exceeding three minutes for a RWY length 3500 m and above to any point of each operational runway, in optimum visibility and surface conditions. - 9.2.28 The operational objective of the rescue and firefighting service shall be to achieve a response time not exceeding two minutes for a RWY length below 3500 m to any point of each operational runway, in optimum visibility and surface conditions.

-9.2.30 The operational objective of the rescue and firefighting service shall be to achieve a response time not exceeding:

-- A. Three minutes to any other part of the response area, in optimum visibility and surface conditions. - B. Two minutes for Heliports/Helipads.

-Note 1: Response time is considered to be the time between the initial call to the rescue and firefighting service, and the time when the first responding vehicle(s) is (are) in position to apply foam at a rate of at least 50 per cent of the discharge rate specified in Table 9-2.

-Note 2: Optimum visibility and surface conditions are defined as daytime, good visibility, no precipitation with normal response route free of surface contamination, e.g. water, ice or snow.

-9.2.31 To meet the operational objective as nearly as possible in less than optimum conditions of visibility, especially during low visibility operations, suitable guidance, equipment and/or procedures for rescue and firefighting services shall be provided.
+- 9.2.29 The operational objective of the rescue and firefighting service shall be to achieve a response time not exceeding: - A. Three minutes to any other part of the movement area, in optimum visibility and surface conditions. - B. Two minutes for Heliports/Helipads. - Note 1: Response time is considered to be the time between the initial call to the rescue and firefighting service, and the time when the first responding vehicle(s) is (are) in position to apply foam at a rate of at least 50 per cent of the discharge rate specified in Table 9-3. - Note 2: Optimum visibility and surface conditions are defined as daytime, good visibility, no precipitation with normal response route free of surface contamination, e.g. water. - 9.2.30 To meet the operational objective as nearly as possible in less than optimum conditions of visibility, especially during low visibility operations, suitable guidance, equipment and/or procedures for rescue and firefighting services shall be provided.